 For $L=11$, we observe a good agreement of FSSH+RD, MCE, and DMRG, similar to the bare local case.
 FSSH without decoherence correction displays slight deviations and MTE predicts much too high values.
 For $L=51$, we can see a continuous expansion of the RMSD in the MTE data, which increases slightly faster than a pure diffusion curve (a linear fit of the log-log curve reveals a slope of $\approx0.6$ for times $t>1/\omega_0$).
 FSSH+RD is the closest to the DMRG results from the trajectory-based methods and shows only a very small spreading for later times.
 In the MCE calculation, we have a second increment of the RMSD for intermediate times, similar to the bare local case, but then a transition to a mostly flat value soon after the ballistic part of the density reaches the boundaries of the system.
-Overall, the assessment of the trajectory-based methods is the same for the RMSD as for the bare local initial state (Fig.~\ref{Fig:Results_Extended:bare_local_MSD}), with no method reproducing the long-time value of DMRG exactly and with FSSH+RD being the closest to the DMRG data, here confirmed for longer times than for the bare local case.

 As the second global quantity, we analyze the total phonon number in Fig.~\ref{Fig:Results_Extended:dressed_local_Nph}.
 Here, DMRG, MCE, FSSH, and FSSH+RD stay close to the initial value, while MTE completely loses the energy initially stored in the phonon sector, consistent with the broad spreading of the electronic density observed before.